Robert John Bardo

-Robert John Bardo (born January 2, 1970) is an American man serving life imprisonment without parole after being convicted for the July 18, 1989, murder of American actress and model Rebecca Schaeffer, whom he had stalked for three years.
+Robert John Bardo (born January 2, 1970) is an American criminal serving life imprisonment without parole after being convicted for the July 18, 1989, murder of American actress and model Rebecca Schaeffer, whom he had stalked for three years.

 Early life

 Robert John Bardo is the youngest of seven children.
-His mother was Japanese, and his father Philip was a non-commissioned officer in the United States Air Force.
+His mother June is a native of Japan.
+His father Philip is an American and was a non-commissioned officer in the United States Air Force, who was stationed in Japan.
 The family moved frequently and eventually settled in Tucson, Arizona, in 1983.
 Bardo reportedly had a troubled childhood, being abused by one of his siblings and placed in foster care after he threatened to commit suicide.
 Bardo's family had a history of mental illness, and he was diagnosed with bipolar disorder.

 At the age of 15, Bardo was institutionalized for a month to treat emotional problems.
 He dropped out of Pueblo Magnet High School in the ninth grade and began working as a janitor at Jack in the Box.
 In the eighteen months prior to Schaeffer's murder, Bardo had been arrested three times on charges that included domestic violence and disorderly conduct.
 Bardo's neighbors also said that he had exhibited unexplained strange and threatening behavior toward them.